cxfksword/wml2html/README.md

 wml2html
 ========

-a xslt file for transform wml to html format
+with Nginx [HttpXsltModule](http://wiki.nginx.org/HttpXsltModule), you can transform wml to html.